ismousavi/movie-seat/README.md

 # movie-seat
-A website made for entertainment.
+A website made for fun.
 #### Technologies:
 - HTML
 - CSS